 Where evidence has been obtained that the Host Country has applied relevant corresponding adjustments for all relevant GSVERs as evidenced in the relevant Biennial Transparency Reports, and demonstrated fulfilment of the participation responsibilities as evidenced in the Initial Report, Gold Standard shall publish or link to this evidence as part of the project’s certification documents in the Gold Standard Impact Registry and indicate in the Impact Registry that the associated GSVERs have been correspondingly adjusted for by the Host Country.
 Until this time, the Gold Standard Impact Registry shall indicate that GSVERs are authorised for use as ITMOs under Article 6 and shall indicate the specific use cases for which the GSVERs are authorised, but shall indicate that a corresponding adjustment has not yet been applied.

+Gold Standard may introduce further labels for use in the Impact Registry related to GSVERs authorised for use as ITMOs, for example to indicate the authorisation of activities or the reporting of authorisations in reports to the UNFCCC by the Host Country prior to its Biennial Transparency Report.